luistmbraga/queue-batch-processor/README.md

 7. The request is made and placed on a global variable;
 8. The last routine to return (counter == 0) cleans the variables and awakes the waiting threads.

 A simple Jmeter test was added to test the POC.
+The Jmeter test is meant to be used with the given example.